lauren-riftvision/RKCNN-Benchmarking/README.md

     ```bash
     pip install -r requirements.txt
     ```
+3.  **Download the dataset:**
+    The `RKCNN_20NewsProcessed.csv` dataset is available for download from [[Google Drive](https://drive.google.com/file/d/1HiJTX-LuHD5e_qmgaeehxfBH5XjYaX_n/view?usp=sharing)].
+Please download this file and place it in the same directory as the Jupyter Notebook (`RKCNN_Benchmarking.ipynb`).

-3.  **Open and run the Jupyter Notebook:**
+4.  **Open and run the Jupyter Notebook:**
     Navigate to the repository directory in your terminal and run:
     ```bash
     jupyter notebook
     ```
     This will open the Jupyter Notebook interface in your web browser.
-Open the `RKCNN_Benchmarking.ipynb` file and run the cells to execute the code and see the results, including the benchmarking and per-class evaluation.
+Open the `RKCNN_Benchmarking.ipynb` file and run the cells to execute the code and see the results.
+The notebook is configured to load the `RKCNN_20NewsProcessed.csv` file from the local directory.

 ## Results